 |Publish reports to the workspace, delete content.||X||X||X|

-Publishing reports to new workspace experience has stricter enforcement existing licensing rules.
-Users who try to publish from Power BI Desktop or other clients tools without a Pro license see the error "Only users with Power BI Pro licenses can publish to this workspace."
+Publishing reports to new workspace experience has stricter enforcement of existing licensing rules.
+Users who try to publish from Power BI Desktop or other client tools without a Pro license see the error "Only users with Power BI Pro licenses can publish to this workspace."

-With the new workspaces, we're redesigning some features.
+With the new workspaces, we've redesigned some features.
 Here are the changes you can expect to be permanent.